 - United Kingdom

-Use the property Specify keyboard layout as described below in the section behavior
+Use the property Specify keyboard layout as described below in the Behavior section of the Properties panel.

-To configure the keyboard's appearance for the entire project, change its properties at experience level by selecting the project itself in the scene structure.
+To configure the keyboard's appearance for the entire experience, across all scenes, use the "Text input keyboard" Action category located in the Experience property panel (selected by left-clicking the overall experience in the Scene Structure panel).
 Setting the properties here, will affect the keyboard across all scenes of your experience.

 - Background color specify the background color of the keyboard (opacity 0 will make the background invisible)